-But the biggest problem with peer review—in the over-crowded, rush-to-publish, rush-to-reject journal market—is that it often unintentionally inhibits dialogue about difficult issues.
+But the biggest problem with the current approach to peer review—in the over-crowded, rush-to-publish, rush-to-reject journal market—is that it often unintentionally inhibits dialogue about difficult issues (and thus a new approach to peer review is needed; see below!).
 Most papers which make it through both editorial and peer review are either 1) dealing with well-known issues popularly debated as addressed in common formulations; 2) fitting the narrow niche of an extreme specialization; 3) “controversial” in the sense that they advocate a position which is not genuinely challenging to thought but attention-grabbing; or 4) some combination of any of the above three.

 A New Approach